Krokan

-Krokan is a traditional Swedish dessert.
+Krokan is a Swedish confection and a traditional dessert in the country.
 It is a multi-tiered pastry made from almond flour, constructed of thin pieces baked in decorative patterns.
 The parts are then joined using melted caramelized sugar, assembled into a tower, and decorated with crisscross patterns and marzipan roses.

-Krokans are common at weddings, such as that of King Carl XVI Gustaf in 1976.
+Krokans are traditional at Swedish weddings, such as that of King Carl XVI Gustaf in 1976.
+Half a century before, a letter to The American-Scandinavian Foundation described the krokan as "a gorgeous cake made of almond and sugar and always quite as necessary to a Swedish wedding as the bride herself".

 Krokan was the showstopper challenge in episode 9 of season 13 of The Great British Bake Off.